-- 1. The exception for each module is that students will; 1) watch the video lectures and take good notes, 2) read the assigned material the covers the same content as the video lectures, 3) review personal notes along with the reading material and presentation slides, 3) complete assignments, and 4) complete exam. - 2.
+- 1. The exception for each module is that students will; 1) watch the video lectures and take good notes, 2) review the textbook material that covers the same content as the video lectures, 3) review personal notes along with the reading material and presentation slides, 3) complete assignments and discussions, and 4) complete exam. - 2.
+Past experience shows that the students who check D2L most frequently do the best in this online course.
+It's recommended that you schedule at least 1 hour, 3 days a week just to log into D2L to assess your progress in the class, contribute to discussion topics and to watch the video lectures.
+Additional time will be needed to complete assignments and to study and review course material in preparation for the exams. - 3.
+If necessary, schedule reminders and class assignments deadlines into you phone or tablet.
+Late assignments will not be accepted. - 4.
 Questions on the exams will come from the content covered in the video lectures.
-Use the power point files as study guides and the textbook as a secondary resource. - 3.
-If you can't access a file directly through D2L, you'll need to download the file and open it up separately. - 4.
-Remember that the instructor may not be available to respond to emails and other forms of communication 24 hours a day.
-If there is an emergency, email the instructor and the matter will be dealt with as soon as possible and in a fair manner and considerate manner. - 5.
+Use the power point files as study guides and the textbook as a secondary source of information. - 5.
+If you can't access a file directly through D2L, you'll need to download the file and open it up separately.

+- 6. Remember that the instructor may not be available to respond to emails and other forms of communication 24 hours a day.
+If there is an emergency, email the instructor and the matter will be dealt with as soon as possible and in a fair manner and considerate manner. - 7.
 Students are expected to maintain principles of academic integrity and conduct as defined in EIU's Code of Conduct.
 Violations will be reported to the Office of Student Standards.
 Cheating, plagiarism, and other forms of academic misconduct will not be tolerated.
 As a student, you have a personal responsibility to maintain high standards of academic conduct to preserve academic integrity.
-Academic misconduct will result in zero points for the assignment and appropriate disciplinary action, according to university guidelines.

-- 6. Cheating in this course includes, but is not limited to: - Sharing information during a test, quiz or other assessment - Using notes, answer keys or other materials without instructor permission - Taking a test, quiz or doing homework in place of another student, OR asking someone to take a test, quiz or do homework - Submitting the same paper for multiple classes without permission - Taking credit for work that was not your own - Not citing a source where material originated - Lying to protect yourself or another student who has cheated - 7.
-If you have a documented disability and wish to receive academic accommodations, please contact the Coordinator of the Office of Disability Services (581-6583) as soon as possible. - 8.
-Students who are having difficulty achieving their academic goals are encouraged to contact the Student Success Center (www.eiu.edu/~success) for assistance with time management, test taking, note taking, avoiding procrastination, setting goals, and other skills to support academic achievement.
+Academic misconduct will result in zero points for the assignment and appropriate disciplinary action, according to university guidelines. - 8.
+Cheating in this course includes, but is not limited to: - · Sharing information during a test, quiz or other assessment - · Using notes, answer keys or other materials without instructor permission - Taking a test, quiz or doing homework in place of another student, OR asking someone to take a test, quiz or do homework - · Submitting the same paper for multiple classes without permission - · Taking credit for work that was not your own - · Not citing a source where material originated - · Lying to protect yourself or another student who has cheated - 9.
+If you have a documented disability and wish to receive academic accommodations, please contact the Coordinator of the Office of Disability Services (581-6583) as soon as possible. - 10.Students who are having difficulty achieving their academic goals are encouraged to contact the Student Success Center (www.eiu.edu/~success) for assistance with time management, test taking, note taking, avoiding procrastination, setting goals, and other skills to support academic achievement.
 The Student Success Center provides individualized consultations.
 To make an appointment, call 217-581-6696, or go to 9th Street Hall, Room 1302.